Westcoast Black Theatre Troupe cancels remainder of season

-SARASOTA — In the face of the ongoing COVID-19 outbreak, Westcoast Black Theatre Troupe officials have canceled the remainder of WBTT’s 2019-2020 performance season.
+SARASOTA — In the face of the ongoing COVID-19 outbreak, Westcoast Black Theatre Troupe officials have cancelled the remainder of WBTT’s 2019-20 performance season.

 The cancellation of these shows has the potential to cost the theatre as much as $400,000 in revenue and could potentially put WBTT in the red for the season.